Georgia Child Support Guidelines

 The first step in determining the correct amount of child support is to accurately calculate the total income of each parent.
-Income from all sources is counted, including salaries and bonuses, unemployment benefits, worker’s compensation payments, Social Security payments, investment income, income from self-employment, and work-related benefits such as housing allowances.
+Income from all sources will be in the calculation.
+This includes salaries and bonuses, unemployment benefits, worker’s compensation payments, Social Security payments, investment income, income from self-employment, and work-related benefits such as housing allowances.

 Once the total income of both parents has been calculated, the two incomes added together to determine the base amount of support, listed on a table found in the Georgia Code at O.C.G.A. § 19-6-15.
 The table lists the base amount of support at each income level for one, two, three, or more children.
-For a family with two children with a combined monthly income of $2,000 per month, the base amount of child support would be $624.00.
-The next step is to determine the relative percentages of the total family income that each parent contributes.
+For a family with two children with a combined monthly income of $2,000 per month, the base amount of child support is $624.00.
+Next, they need to determine the relative percentages of the total family income that each parent contributes.

-If the non-custodial parent contributes 80% of the total family income, for example, that parent would be responsible for 80% of the child support obligation, or about $499 per month.
-The non-custodial parent would be required to pay $499 per month to the custodial parent.
+For example, if the non-custodial parent contributes 80% of the total family income, that parent is responsible for 80% of the child support obligation, or about $499 per month.
+The non-custodial parent would have a requirement to pay $499 per month to the custodial parent.

-When it is determined that a parent is intentionally unemployed or underemployed, a court may impute income to that parent, based on the parent’s age, health, job skills, education, and ability to work.
+A court may impute income to that parent at times.
+Subsequently, this can happen when a parent is intentionally out of work or not employed to their potential.
+This can be based on the parent’s age, health, job skills, education, and ability to work.
 A court will also consider whether the parent owns substantial assets that are inconsistent with the amount of income reported by the parent.
-Income may not be imputed when the parent is actively pursuing education or job training that will ultimately benefit the children, or when the parent is caring for a disabled child or adult, or when the parent is disabled.
-The court will also consider whether a parent has been out of the workforce due to caring full-time for the children.
+Income may not be imputed when the parent is actively pursuing education or job training that will ultimately benefit the children.
+Consequently, when the parent cares for a handicapped child or adult, this is taken in to consideration.
+The court will also consider when the parent is handicap.
+The court will consider if a parent has been out of the workforce due to caring full-time for the children.

-Whenever there is any dispute about the actual incomes of the parents, an experienced Georgia child support attorney can help.
+Whenever there is any dispute about the actual incomes of the parents, an experienced Columbus child support attorney can help.

 Adjustments to Child Support Guidelines